htcskhtc/my-250319_web/README.md

    - Select a specific student to view their rank progression chart
    - Use the assessment selector to see subject-specific performance in bar chart format
    - Review the rank difference table to identify performance trends across assessments

-## Authentication System

-- Uses Excel-based user database (userDB.xlsx)
-- Fallback to hardcoded credentials if Excel file is not available
-- Session-based authentication using browser sessionStorage
-- Option to download a test Excel credentials file for demonstration

 ## Visualization Features